ytakahashi2020/honeycomb_test/03_authenticate/README.md

 ### 7 create a signature

-1 Convert into a UInt8Array
+1 convert into a UInt8Array
 TextEncoder().encode
+2 sign the message
+nacl.sign.detached
+3 encode the signature
+base58.encode(signedUIntArray)

+### 8 get an access token

+1 client.authConfirm